NiLuJe/FBInk/README.md

 reMarkable support has been contributed by [@tcrs](https://github.com/tcrs) ([#41](https://github.com/NiLuJe/FBInk/pull/41)).

+If, instead of *writing* to the framebuffer, you want to *grab* a PNG snapshot of it (which can come in handy), I have a heavily modified version of [FBGrab](http://trac.ak-team.com/trac/browser/niluje/Configs/trunk/Kindle/Misc/FBGrab) that should sanely deal with the various quirks of eInk framebuffers ;).

 ## Bindings in other languages

 So that everyone gets to have fun, even if you can't stand C!